osoriomica/invaders/README.md

 	#### Possible features to add in a future deployment:
 	- Scoreboard with a top 10 of the highest scores and the user’s initials.
  	- Boss to increase difficulty of the game.
 Random math drop bomb to shooter?
-(Nice to have if more time)
+(Nice to have if more time).
 	- Share score to social media.
 	- Report an issue link to write an email to developer.
-	- Option to add levels of difficulty (faster invaders, bosses, etc)
+	- Option to add levels of difficulty (faster invaders, bosses, etc).

 ### Design
-The overall design is inspired by the original arcade aesthetic and Invader’s street art installations (see introduction).
+The overall design is inspired by the original arcade aesthetic and Invader’s french street art installations (see introduction).
 The colour palette is high-contrasting and the text elements easy to read.
+It is inspired on the french flag colors: blue, red and white plus yellow (for highlights and increased contrast on dark blue backgrounds).
 The buttons and links are formatted so that the user can interact intuitively.

 - Colour Palette:

 	| Color      | Hex                                         | Name                             |
 	| ---------- | ------------------------------------------- | ---------------------------------|